akshaybabloo/Car-ND/Project_3/README.md

 `model_loss.csv` is read as Pandas `DataFrame` and is plotted as is.
 Next, the same data is averaged with the number of steps, i.e. `20032`, and plotted.

-Also, I tried to plot the random normal distribution of the steering angels.
+Also, I tried to plot the random normal distribution of the steering angles.

 ## 4 Autonomous Driving

 Using slightly changed version of Udacity's `drive.py`, the `model.h5` is given to it so that the `predict` method of Keras can predict the images from the saved model.

-The only thing that was changed is that, the `images` are matched with the models data, i.e. the model is cropped and resized before giving it to the `predict` method.
+The only thing that was changed is that the `images` are matched with the model's data, i.e. the model is cropped and resized before giving it to the `predict` method.

 ## 5 Discussion

-* I have trained the model with `6` laps of the simulation, the model could have been much better if the data was modeled on a better architecture.
+* I have trained the model with `6` laps of the simulation, the model could have been much better if the data was modelled on a better architecture.
 * In future I would like to use `ResNet` or `NVIDIA's` architecture.